Don’t Use Your Passport for ID in NZ: There’s a Much Better Way!

 Note that copies of your passport, overseas driver licenses, international driver licenses, student cards, etc. will not be accepted as proof of age.
 Don’t even try!

 If you are reading this, it is likely that you don’t want to risk losing your passport.
 Although it is literally the only form of valid ID you will have to prove your age when arriving in New Zealand, it doesn’t have to remain like that for long.
-Purchasing an 18+ Card is a quick and painless process which results in having an alternative form of photographic ID that would have very little consequence if you lost it.
+Purchasing a Kiwi Access Card is a quick and painless process which results in having an alternative form of photographic ID that would have very little consequence if you lost it.

-So what are the benefits of getting an 18+ Card?
+So what are the benefits of getting a Kiwi Access Card?

 You don’t have to take your passport out with you